President of Sonlight Curriculum, Ltd.

 - We add notes to call your attention to details that will contribute to your children's cultural literacy.

 - If certain passages are unclear, or if the author appears to be coming from a biased perspective, we do the research necessary to provide you with further explanations, commentary, or counter-balancing arguments.

 - We craft teaching pointers to help you discuss important but tricky subjects (such as slavery in the US before the Civil War) with your kids.

 - For Preschool through level F, we develop hands-on activities that coordinate with and enhance learning.
 These activities are low in parent prep time and big in educational payoff.

 We have invested hundreds—probably thousands—of hours in every one of the Instructor's Guides we publish.
 And we update and improve them each year.
 You will always benefit from the latest research, the best input, the most thorough study we can provide.

 The Sonlight Curriculum Instructor's Guides (or IG's, as we call them) schedule and help you teach all the History / Bible / Literature subjects (history, geography, Bible, reading, spelling, grammar, creative writing and more) plus Science.

 They also include pages of practical teaching tips and information that will help you teach effectively.

 Sonlight puts together all the necessary "extras," so you don't have to.

 Most of us need far more than books and Instructor's Guides in order to teach effectively and well.
-Just a few of the necessary "extras" we've found and that we make sure to include in our Full-Grade Packages:
+Just a few of the necessary "extras" we've found and that we make sure to include in our All-Subjects Packages: